-Continuing on from tender round 100, providers will be required to have successfully passed FFR testing of their asset prior to tendering in for month ahead requirements.
-E.g. If tendering to provide a FFR service starting on 1st July, the unit must have passed testing prior to the tender submission window closing on the 1st business day in June.
+Providers are required to have successfully passed FFR testing of their asset by the National Grid Generator Compliance Team prior to tendering in for month ahead requirements.
+E.g. If tendering to provide a FFR service starting on 1st September, the unit must have passed testing prior to the tender submission window closing on the 1st business day in August.
 Tenders that do not meet this requirement will be deemed non-compliant and will be automatically rejected.